This Sweet Potato and Cauliflower Soup will warm you right up on a cold day! It’s loaded with veggies and has great texture.

+Baby, it’s cold outside!
 Well, not really for us over here in LA.
-But for so many of you across the country who are dealing with temperatures in the zeros, this soup will warm you right up.
+But for so many of you across the country who are dealing with temperatures in the zeros, this Sweet Potato and Cauliflower Soup will warm you right up.
 Plus it’s delicious.
-Plus it’s comforting.
-PLUS it’s good for you!!
+AND it’s comforting.
+THEN, it’s good for you!!

 You can of course, leave it at that OOOOOOOOOOOOOOOR go crazy and top it off with a dollop of my honey whipped burrata and a sprinkle of sunflower seeds.
 I’m all about the burrata.
-And swirled into a bowl of this soup takes it to a whole new level of awesomeness.
+And swirled into a bowl of this Sweet Potato and Cauliflower Soup takes it to a whole new level of awesomeness.

 - 1 pound cauliflower florets